OpenDSA/OpenDSA/RST/source/Status.rst

 OpenDSA Content Status
 ======================

-This status update was written March 2, 2013.
+This status update was written March 28, 2013.

 OpenDSA is rapidly evolving and adding new content.
-At the present time, the chapters are Sorting and Hashing are considered complete and actively maintained.
+At the present time, the chapters on Sorting and Hashing are considered complete (though some polishing and minor additions are still being made), and they are actively maintained.
-This amounts to roughly three weeks worth of material in a typical class.
+This amounts to roughly three weeks worth of material in a typical post-CS2-level class.
-Everything else that you see here is in various stages of perparation.
+If you are looking at the "Everything" book, you will see these as well as all modules that are in various stages of perparation.
+You will also see the "TODO" list items.
+If you are looking at the "Dev" book, then you will see everything **execept** the modules that are considered complete.
+(We have this version to speed up compilation a bit for the developers.)

 We have a goal of completing enough material for a complete semester course by Fall, 2013.
-That would contain chapters on algorithm analysis, lists, binary trees, general trees, sorting, searching, file processing (including external sorting), indexing, and graphs.
+That would contain chapters on mathematical background topics, algorithm analysis, lists, binary trees, general trees (with Union/FIND), sorting, searching (including hashing), file processing basics (including external sorting), indexing (including B-trees), and graphs.

-To guide you on the status of the materials, modules that are not considered complete will show a suffix in the table of contents, tagged as follows.
+As a quick guide on the status of the materials, modules that are not considered complete will show a suffix in the table of contents, tagged as follows.

 [STUB] means that there is little to no content, and the file is there primarily as a target for a crossreference from another module.

+[RAW] means that expository text has been written and copied from a source that we have rights to, but has not yet been typeset into ReST.
+It will look pretty ugly!

-[TEXT] means that expository text has been written, pehaps copied from one of our textbook sources.
+[TEXT] means that expository text has been written, typically copied from one of our textbooks or another source that we have rights to use.
 But that text does not yet contain any visualizations or exercises, nor any description of how visualizations and exercises should be included.

 [SB] means that the module is a "storyboard".
-That includes the expository text, along with specifications for the various visualizations and exercises that yet need to be implemented.
+That includes the expository text properly typeset, along with specifications for the various visualizations and exercises that yet need to be implemented.
 "Quick prototype" or third party implementations (such as a Java applet) might be included to indicate how a visualization is intended.